florentrenaud/nbody6tt/from_nbody6.md

 =====

 ### Makefile.build
-* add the ttcal.f, ttinit.f, ttforce.f, ttgalaxy.f, ttstep.f files to the source list
+* add the ttcal.f, ttinit.f, ttforce.f, ttgalaxy.f files to the source list

 ### adjust.f
 * set the tidal radius to 10x the half-mass radius as in Ncode/adjust.f